freebsd/drm-kmod/README.md

-# kms-drm
+# drm-kmod
-The DRM part of the linuxkpi-based KMS
+The DRM drivers ported from Linux to FreeBSD using LinuxKPI

 ## Contributing